Socialist perspectives on abortion: Perspectives on the legalisation of abortion in the USSR

 Some people believe the socialist body used abortion regulations to create a more idealistic population, with the intention of strengthening and empowering the state.
-Abortion on demand was legalised in the Union of Soviet Socialist Republics (USSR) in 1955, with other Eastern European countries also legalising abortion in the years following, such as Bulgaria, Poland and Hungary.
+Elective abortion care was legalised in the Union of Soviet Socialist Republics (USSR) in 1955, with other Eastern European countries also legalising abortion in the years following, such as Bulgaria, Poland and Hungary.
 Abortion was legalised in 1920 until this action was reversed in 1936 and was once again prohibited until 1955.
 Prior to 1955, whilst it was illegal, abortions had still occurred and therefore posed a large threat to a woman's health after being treated by unskilled individuals in unfavourable conditions.
 The major push for legal abortion in the USSR was majorly driven by medical experts who explained the issue to the public.
 When observing the documentation during this period of abortion legislation comparative to the documents provided by gynaecologists and psychologists, the same language is present within both, with heavy emphasis on focusing on the collective.
-It is uncertain whether professionals felt pressured to make recommendations that complied with the USSR ideology, or if legal abortion on demand stemmed from the scientific recommendation.
+It is uncertain whether professionals felt pressured to make recommendations that complied with the USSR ideology, or if legal elective abortion services stemmed from the scientific recommendation.
 After legalisation, women had to request an abortion and pay a fee to an abortion committee.
 There was an increasing rate of abortions and a decreasing birth rate, so the government released propaganda and punished any doctor or physician who performed illegal abortions in order to ensure proper procedures were followed.
-In 1979, women who requested abortion on demand were not given pay during their time off work, and the procedure wasn't paid for by the government.
+In 1979, women who elected to have an abortion procedure were not given pay during their time off work, and the procedure wasn't paid for by the government.
 However, if the abortion was for health reasons, the fee was covered by the government and they still received paid leave.
 Additionally, all abortions required women to have one counselling session by a midwife.
 At this time, 273 abortions occurred per 100 births.